Examining personal digital devices at the Canadian border

 Safeguarding Canadians

-Whether visiting or returning to Canada, you may be subject to an examination by a CBSA officer to determine whether you may be authorized to enter Canada and to assess the admissibility of any goods or vehicles you bring across the border.
+Whether visiting or returning to Canada, you may be subject to an examination by a CBSA officer to determine whether you may be authorized to enter Canada and to assess the admissibility of any imported goods including vehicles you bring across the border.

 Our officers perform regular examinations to ensure compliance with Canadian border laws and regulations, including customs, immigration, food, plants and animal legislation.
 If you are subject to an examination, you can expect to be treated in a courteous, dignified, and professional manner.